wiemag/boot-notify/README.md

 - systemd
 - msmtp   (or any other smtp client)
 - s-nail  (or heirloom-mailx) (MUA = Mail User Agent)
-- gpg     (optional)
+- gpg     (optional, see Note 3 below)
 - curl    (or wget)
+- sudo    (for root to send message as another user)

 Note 1: Both s-nail and heirloom-mailx provide command "mail" ("mailx") used to send mail to an SMTP server.

 Note 2: If you use msmtp create a symbolic link /usr/bin/sendmail pointing to /usr/bin/msmtp.
 You can do it manually, by installing sm-c (sendmail connector; see http://github/wiemag/sm-c), or by installing msmtp-mta.

 Note 3: The gpg is needed if you want to conceal your passwords.
-However, empty password to decode a file with the password is used.
+However, the empty password to decode a file with the e-mail password must be used for the decryption to work automatically during boot time.
 Still, it raises the security level of e-mail passwords.

 Note 4: Although the information sent at boot time is supposed to help ssh into the sender's computer, no information about SSH is included.
-The recipient has already got to know the port, the user name and the ssh password to be able to make such a connection.
+The recipient has already got to know the port, the remote user name and the ssh password to be able to make such a connection.

 ASSUMPTIONS